 By now the student will have become familiar with the instruments of the orchestra and how to write idiomatically for them, both individually and in combination.
 In Orch Tech 1 we turn our attention to aesthetic matters, considering the unique evocative qualities of each instrument and applying them to scoring for picture.
-After a brief history and overview of ?Im and TV orchestration, students learn how to work with different types of sketches, from traditional paper and-pencil models to the present-day MIDI orchestral.
-From there we'll move on to case studies of orchestration in a variety of settings, with examples drawn from both classical standards and the instructor's professional experience.
+After a brief history and overview of ?lm and TV orchestration, students learn how to work with different types of sketches, from traditional paper there we'll move on to case studies of orchestration in a variety of settings, with examples drawn from both classical standards and the instructor's professional experience.
 Each example presents questions of style, technique, and dramatic shaping.
 Class assignments are largely based on these case studies.
 Students will write two short pieces for small ensembles and have them recorded by local professional Musicians.
 This course consists of a weekly, two-hour lecture.